On minimal coverings of groups by proper normalizers: Introduction and main results

-- All groups considered in the sequel are finite and all notations are usual.
-For example $G'$, $Z(G)$ denotes the commutator subgroup and the center of a group $G$, respectively, $C_n$ denotes the cyclic group of order $n$, $D_{2n}$ the dihedral group of order $2n$.
+Throughout this paper all notations are usual.
+For example, $G'$ and $Z(G)$ denote the commutator subgroup and the center of a group $G$, respectively, $C_n$ stands for the cyclic group of order $n$.
 Moreover $\varPhi(G)$ denotes the Frattini subgroup of $G$.
 We denote the Fitting subgroup of $G$ by $Fit(G)$.
-For given elements $x, y\in G$, the notation $x^y:=y^{-1}xy$ denotes the conjugate of $x$ by $y$ and for $H\leq G$, the notation $H^y=y^{-1}Hy$ denotes the conjugate of $H$ by $y$.
+The term {\it normalizer} (except in normalizer covering) always means the normalizer of some subgroup of the group.
+The rest of the notation is standard and can be found mainly in \cite{Rob}.